 Tier 2 restrictions will only allow individuals to mix among households when outdoors.
 People will not be allowed to meet other households indoors, even in pubs and bars.
 Retail shops are open, but sporting events can only take place with only 2,000 spectators.

 Tier 3 measures will see pubs, restaurants, and bars closed.
-Mixing between households can only happen in outdoor public settings such as in beaches and parks.
+Mixing between households can only happen in outdoor public settings such as on beaches and parks.

 Tier 4 is a “stay at home” order, which means no one is allowed to go out unless necessary.
 This applies to London and most of the east and southeast areas of the country.
 People can exercise outdoors alone while schools remain open.

-Check out United Kingdom on our live map.
+Check out the United Kingdom on our live map.